 While in their journey the Israelites grumbled and murmured because they were hungry.
 They didn’t have enough provisions to eat.
 But God sent quails for their meat and made manna appear on the ground every morning for their bread to eat.
 This helped to convince them that God knew how to take care of His chosen people.
 Upon reaching Mount Sinai God renewed His covenant with them and gave them the Ten Commandments on two tables of stone.
 In addition God gave them civil, moral and religious laws and precepts, which showed them how they should conduct their lives.
 But because Moses was often long absent talking to God in the mountain, the Israelites soon forgot God’s blessings and His Commandments.
 Worse, they fell into idolatry and, led by their priest Aaron, they made for themselves a golden calf to worship as their god (Ex 16-32).

 At Moses’ intercession the Israelites were reconciled with God.
 They made offerings for the construction of the Tabernacle (a meeting tent) and its furnitures.
 They also built the Ark of the Covenant, which housed the two tablets of stones on which the Ten Commandments were written (Ex 33-40; Lev 1-10).
-But in punishment for their serious sins God delayed their entry to Chanaan - the Promised Land.
-The Israelites remained two years waiting in the wilderness of Sinai before they were permitted to move again toward Chanaan.
-Then they wandered thirty eight more years in the desert before they reached the Promised Land.
+But in punishment for their serious sins God delayed their entry into Chanaan - the Promised Land.
+The Israelites remained one year waiting in the wilderness of Sinai before they were permitted to move again toward Chanaan.
+Then they wandered thirty nine more years in the desert before they reached the Promised Land.
 These thirty eight years were full of murmurings and revolt by the Israelites against God.
 Yet, God still protected them and sustained them during their long stay in the wilderness.
 He dropped manna from heaven for bread, sent quails for meat, and let water flow from the rocks for their drink.
 He also protected them against serpents and foreign invaders.
 (Num 10-21)

 Because of their long sojourn in the desert, many of the older Israelites – including Moses – did not make it to Chanaan (or Palestine).
 Moses died before they entered Chanaan.
 The death of Moses is recorded in Deut 34:5.
 The text shows that Moses saw the Promised Land, but he himself did not get there.
 Although the authorship of the first five books of the Bible (aka the Pentateuch) is attributed to Moses, it is clear that the last chapter of Deuteronomy, which records his death, was only added by others (possibly by Josue).
 It is also possible that other parts of the Pentateuch had been edited by others.
 Still, it is not incorrect to attribute the entire Pentateuch to Moses as its original author.